OPENING PAGES EXTRACT

 © Ian Lawton 2013

 The third major shock to my spiritual system occurred on the evening of Friday September 7th, 2012.
 The scene was an Indian cafe in Wembley, north London, and sitting across from me was my friend and colleague, Todd Acamesis.
-An American by birth, he’d already established himself as a pioneering out-of-body – or OOB for short – explorer in the UK.
+An American by birth, he’d already established himself as a pioneering out-of-body (OOB) explorer in the UK.

 We agreed to meet in a pub in central London a few weeks later so we could talk some more.
-As he drew diagrams on scraps of paper about the different planes of our ‘human hologram’, and so on and so forth, I began to feel like a beginner again – not least because, instead of just theorising about them as I did, he’d actually visited them and experimented in each.
-Despite my concerns about my newly discovered limitations, he even invited me to speak at one of his weekend OOB workshops.
+As he drew diagrams on scraps of paper about the different planes of our ‘human hologram’, and so on and so forth, I began to feel like a beginner again – not least because, instead of just theorising about them as I did, he had actually visited and experimented in them.
+Despite my anxiety about my newly discovered limitations, he even invited me to speak at one of his weekend OOB workshops.
 I agreed provided he let me attend the whole event.

-It was a fascinating experience, but I didn’t manage to get out of body then or during the month of regular practice that followed.
-I think it was a through combination of shame that I’d given up so easily, and of fear that much of what I thought I knew might need to be revisited, that Todd and I lost touch after this.
-I got occasional mailings from him, and sometimes replied to congratulate him on the way his ‘Journey of Truth’meetup group in London was expanding and achieving wonderful things on the ground.
+It was a fascinating experience, but I didn’t manage to achieve an OOB state then or during the month of regular practice that followed.
+I think it was through a combination of shame that I’d given up so easily, and of fear that much of what I thought I knew might need to be revisited, that Todd and I lost touch after this.
+I received occasional mailings from him, and sometimes replied to congratulate him on the way his ‘Journey of Truth’ meetup group in London was expanding and achieving wonderful things on the ground.
 He had hordes of people meditating and manifesting all over London, and they were clearly having huge fun into the bargain.

-Indeed, because I’d been experiencing what I think it’s fair to describe as an ever-worsening ‘dark night of the soul’ since we met, it was all I could manage not to be jealous.
-Finally I wrote to Todd to get his views on our conflicting experiences, and he immediately replied that he’d get down to see me as soon as possible, which was extremely kind.
+Indeed, because I’d been experiencing what I think it’s fair to describe as an ever-worsening ‘dark night of the soul’ since we met.
+So, although it was all I could manage not to be jealous, I finally wrote to Todd to get his views on our conflicting experiences, and he immediately replied that he’d get down to see me as soon as possible, which was extremely kind.
 As it turned out he struggled to make it to the wilds of North Dorset where I was living at the time, but he encouraged me to visit him in London.
 I was still apprehensive.
-I knew we’d be bound to start talking spiritual frameworks again, and that there was a good possibility I’d have to massively alter my own.
+I knew that we’d be bound to start talking spiritual frameworks again, and that there was a good possibility I’d have to massively alter my own.

-Around this time I was visiting a friend for some shamanic energy clearance and she convinced me I needed to pick up the baton again and face my fears.
+Around this time I visited my friend Louise Caine for some shamanic energy clearance and she convinced me I needed to pick up the baton again and face my fears.
 Thank heavens she had the foresight and intuition to push me in such an important direction.

-I’d pretty much brushed my previous discussions with Todd under the carpet in the intervening period, but now I dusted off the list of questions I’d prepared for him after our initial meetings.
+My previous discussions with Todd had been pretty much brushed under the carpet in the intervening period, but now I dusted off the list of questions I’d prepared for him after our initial meetings.
 I tweaked them to allow for certain things I’d learned in the meantime, and then I was off to London.
-I rode up on my classic old 750 Honda that I’d rebuilt in the winter, arriving at his flat with eyes on stalks from negotiating London traffic on a bike for the first time ever.
+I rode up on the classic old 750 Honda I’d rebuilt in the winter, arriving at his flat with eyes on stalks from negotiating London traffic on a bike for the first time ever.
 Unabashed he immediately thrust me under his newly acquired ‘lucid light’ machine, despite my protestations that I was quite spaced out enough already.
 Nevertheless it was an interesting experience and we soon found ourselves relaxing in each other’s company as if there had been no interlude.